MileHacker Logo

 Religious and Public Holidays

 During public holidays (e.g., Día de la Independencia, Día de Muertos, Christmas, New Year's), many businesses, banks, and government offices closed or operate with reduced hours.
 Public transport run on a reduced schedule.
 Semana Santa (Easter Week) significant religious observances; some businesses may close, and transport become crowded.
 Seasonal closures less frequent in the city on its own.
-However, some smaller, family-run businesses might close for personal holidays.
+However, some smaller, family-locally-owned businesses might close for personal holidays.

 Airport Services: Priority Pass